How to Make Reading Fun For Kids

 Reading Tutor Meets Reluctant Reader

 As a reading interventionist and writer, I'd like to share a story about how quickly things can change when a struggling reader finds the right approach.
-Let me tell you about "Jake," The Boy Who Hated Reading.
+If you are looking for how to make reading fun, let me tell you about "Jake," The Boy Who Hated Reading.

 Two weeks ago, I met Jake for a reading assessment.
 Usually, children enjoy these sessions – I keep it light, praise their existing abilities, and emphasize that they're smart and capable.
 Jake seemed to respond well, so I was surprised when I asked if he'd like to work with me and he gave me an emphatic thumbs down.
 He declared he HATED reading and only liked sports.

 Despite his reluctance, Jake's mother enrolled him in tutoring.
 He was reading about a year behind grade level, and I knew I could help.
-The challenge was making an activity he actively disliked into something "fun.”
+The challenge was how to make reading fun for him, turning an activity he actively disliked into something enjoyable.

 Considering his energetic personality and love for sports, I took an unconventional approach: starting with cursive handwriting instead of my usual reading exercises.
 I thought he would enjoy being able to move his hands during the lesson.
 Also, as a triplet, learning cursive would give Jake something unique – a skill his brothers didn't have.
 It worked beautifully.
 After our first Zoom lesson, he eagerly showed his family his new cursive letters and even "retaught" them to his dad!

 I wove phonics and reading practice around handwriting, alternating between analytical learning and creative motor activities.
 The flow and connectedness of handwriting offer the added bonus of helping readers with dyslexic tendencies to keep letters within words in order.
 We're now in Week Two, and Jake arrives excited for each lesson.
-I've also introduced him to carefully chosen stories that match both his reading level and his character – short tales about children and animals, similar to Aesop's Fables, which appeal perfectly to his age and temperament.
+I’ve also introduced him to carefully chosen stories that match both his reading level and his interests.
+Selecting the right books is a crucial part of how to make reading fun for kids, and short tales about children and animals, similar to Aesop's Fables, were the perfect match for him.

 Through Engaging the Hand in Creative Activity, Reading Tutor Uses Understanding of Learning Styles to Develop a Child's Interest in Reading and Writing